-WHAT DOES MADE IN ITALY, SUSTAINABILITY AND SLOW FASHION MEAN TO US?
+WHAT DOES MADE IN ITALY, SUSTAINABILITY AND SLOW LIVING MEAN TO US?

 Italian excellence and artisanal skills are renowned across the world and ‘Made in Italy’ has become a symbol of craftsmanship, creativity and quality.